Using a table visualization

 Note that the indented option requires the following:

 1. Totals must be enabled on the metric set.
 To find this setting, click the Edit button in the Data Analysis Panel and set Shown Totals.
-The grand total can be hidden using the table's Hide Grand Total property.
+If you want to hide the grand total you can use the table's Hide Grand Total property instead.

-2. The table must be set to show totals at the top.
+3. The table must be set to show totals at the top, because each level is indented below.

 5.7.2.
 Auto fit columns to fill

-By default, columns are automatically sized to fit their content.
+By default, columns are automatically sized to fit their contents.
 When you resize a table wider than is needed, you'll see an area of white space.

-In the Properties window's Layout tab, select the Auto Fit Columns To Fill option to have the columns sized to fit the table's available width.
+In the Properties window's Design tab under Layout & Spacing (previously Layout tab), select the Auto Fit Columns To Fill option for the columns to expand to fit the table's available width.
+You can also use the toolbar.

 6. See also